mayer79/statistical_computing_material/README.md

 ### Large data

-Download the large dataset "January 2022 - Yellow Taxi Trip Records" from [](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) or use the direct download [link](https://d37ci6vzurychx.cloudfront.net/trip-data/yellow_tripdata_2022-01.parquet).
+Download the large dataset "January 2022 - Yellow Taxi Trip Records" from [this page](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) or use the direct download [link](https://d37ci6vzurychx.cloudfront.net/trip-data/yellow_tripdata_2022-01.parquet).

 Place it in the project subfolder "taxi/".